Benonii/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-This is a readme file
+echo 'This is a readme file'